 At the end of October 2023, the British Library was subject to a major cyber-attack, which disrupted access to electronic Legal Deposit (eLD) content.
 A large-scale exercise was subsequently undertaken to check the integrity of the vast core eLD dataset.
 This led to the development of a new secure interface for accessing eLD content collected prior to October 2023 (excluding the UK Web Archive, which remains unavailable).

-You can print out from the viewing screen if an item is in PDF format.
-Click on the print icon on the far right of the screen below the blue bar.
+You can print out from both PDF and ePUB formats from the ELD Browser.
+Click on the print icon on the far right of the screen below the coloured banner.
 You will then print out in the normal way using your PCAS account.
 Standard PCAS charges apply.

 How much am I allowed to print from electronic Legal Deposit material?